fasiha/tabito-lib/README.md

 ```

 ### `function addSynonym(original: Sentence, syn: Furigana[]): Sentence`
-It can be error-prone to hand-construct an entry for the `synonyms` array described above under [`Sentence`](#sentence), and it can be much more ergonomic for a user to simply type an entire sentence and have the library figure out the entry in `synonyms`.
-This function does this.
+It can be error-prone to hand-construct an entry for the `synonyms` array described above under [`Sentence`](#sentence).
+Instead, you might want to simply type an entire equivalent sentence and have the library figure out the entry in `synonyms`.
+This utility function does this.

 Given an existing `Sentence` object (with its array of `Furigana`, i.e., strings or `ruby`/`rt` pairs) and a synonymous sentence also broken up into an array of `Furigana`, this function carefully chips away at the start and endings of both original and synonymous sentence till it finds the bit that's differnt, and then appends a new entry to the input `Sentence` object.

 This function is pure, i.e., it doesn't modify the original input `Sentence` but returns a copy (though, if it didn't find any differences or if the difference was already in the `synonyms` array, it'll return the original input).

+### `function enumerateAcceptable(sentence: Sentence): Furigana[][]`
+The second utility function generates a list of acceptable sentences, intended for human consumption—an app might use the output to show users what sentences it'll accept.
+Because it's intended for humans, the returned list doesn't reflect hiragana/katanana equivalence or kanji-versus-reading.

 ## Install and usage
 `npm install tabito-lib`